Corporate Governance

 Structure and Supply Chains

-Big Table Group is one of the leading independent restaurant companies in the UK employing over 4,000 people and serving millions of meals at around 150 locations.It is a parent business to three main operating companies: Las Iguanas, Bella Italia and Café Rouge.
+The Big Table Group is one of the leading independent restaurant companies in the UK employing over 6,500 people and serving millions of meals at around 265 locations.
+Our brands include: Las Iguanas, Bella Italia, Frankie & Benny’s, Banana Tree, Café Rouge, Amalfi and Chiquito.

 We have a centralised Procurement team who work with around 100 suppliers and with them we have established strong relationships based on mutual trust and transparency.

+We use Authenticate, an industry leading supply chain mapping tool to understand our ingredient sourcing and our exposure in different countries.
+Our high-risk countries are identified as Thailand, India, Italy, Spain and UK.
 Our aim is to build best practice supply chain assurance that is resilient to any potential risks and supports us to be vigilant in all parts of our business.
 To this end, we require our direct suppliers to work closely with all their supply chain partners including raw material producers, distributors, wholesalers and agents to meet this aim.

 Policies